SPROG DCC Diagnostics

 5. Click the Save button at the bottom left of the pane.
 You will usually be prompted to Restart DecoderPro to use these preferences.

-Checking that JMRI DecoderPro is talking to the SPROG
+B. Checking that JMRI DecoderPro is talking to the SPROG

 1. Start DecoderPro.